MicrosoftDocs/mixed-reality/mixed-reality-docs/holographic-remoting-create-player.md

 # Writing a custom Holographic Remoting player app

 >[!IMPORTANT]
 >This document describes the creation of a custom player application for HoloLens 2.
-Custom players written for HoloLens 2 are not compatible with host applications written for HoloLens 1.
+Custom players written for HoloLens 2 are not compatible with remote applications written for HoloLens 1.
 This implies that both applications must use NuGet package version **2.x.x**.

 By creating a custom Holographic Remoting player app you can create a custom application capable of displaying [immersive views](app-views.md) from on a remote machine on your HoloLens 2.
 This article describes how this can be achieved.
 All code on this page and working projects can be found in the [Holographic Remoting samples github repository](https://github.com/microsoft/MixedReality-HolographicRemoting-Samples).

 A Holographic Remoting player allows your app to display holographic content [rendered](rendering.md) on a desktop PC or on a UWP device such as the Xbox One, allowing access to more system resources.
-A Holographic Remoting player app streams input data to a Holographic Remoting host application and receives back an immersive view as video and audio stream.
+A Holographic Remoting player app streams input data to a Holographic Remoting remote application and receives back an immersive view as video and audio stream.
 The connection is made using standard Wi-Fi.
 To create a player app, you will use a NuGet package to add Holographic Remoting to your UWP app, and write code to handle the connection and to display an immersive view.

 ## Prerequisites